MithamoMorgan/Writting_Clean_python_code/README.md

 ### Blank Lines

 * In python scripts, top-level functions and classes are separated by two lines.
 Method definitions inside classes should be separated by one blank line.
+* Blank lines may be omitted between a bunch of related one-liners.
+* Use blank lines in functions, sparingly to indicate logical sections.

 ```python
 import unittest